cocos/cocos-docs/en/cocos-service/agc-applinking.md

 ## Developer Guide

 This article mainly introduces the [Creating a Link of App Linking in Your App](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-bysdk) method.
-Other creating App Linking methods, please refer to AGC AppLinking - [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) and [Manually Constructing a Link of App Linking](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-defined) documentations for details.
+Other creating App Linking methods, please refer to [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) and [Manually Constructing a Link of App Linking](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-defined) documentations for details.

 ### Creating a Link of App Linking in Your App